Disclaimer: I don't own Bewitched. If you don't believe me, I wasn't even born yet when it was on. :P

 Darrin took a deep breath and braced himself.
 He had a feeling that tonight was going to be a crazy one – just another night of entertaining guests at the Stephens'.
 He cleared his throat and addressed his guests, "Can I get anybody any drinks?"

-"Samantha and Larry already took care of that, Darrin," Louise answered, holding her drink up.
+"Samantha and Larry already took care of that, Darrin," Louise held her drink up.

 "Right," Darrin nodded, "Well, I'll get myself one then.
 Darrin started to turn around as one appeared in his hand.
 Unfortunately, all eyes were on him and they all noticed.